 In April of 2019 Mercer County Health Department partnered with Loving Bottoms Diaper Bank in Galesburg, IL.
 Loving Bottoms Diaper Bank provides diapers, pullups, feminine products, and adult diapers free of charge for those in need.
 Majority of the families we serve are within our WIC program, although that is not a requirement to receive products.
-From January 1st, 2023 to November 31st, 2023 we distributed over 20,000 diapers to child in our county.
+From January 1st, 2024 to November 30st, 2024 we distributed over 22,000 diapers and pullups to children in our county.
 Clients are able to receive products every 30 days.